 The second approach is more exciting.
-I recommend taking the concept of the 20,000-foot level of roles and, instead of just creating a roles checklist for yourself, creating an organizational chart for your department (or, if you are in top management, your whole organization).
-Then, every week or so, review the org chart and reflect on what actions you can proactively take to keep things going in the right direction or to help someone else be more effective, and so forth.
+I recommend assessing roles from the 30,000-foot level.
+Instead of just creating a roles checklist for yourself, create an organizational chart for your department (or, if you are in top management, your whole organization).
+Then, every week or so, review the org chart and reflect on what actions you can proactively take to keep things going in the right direction or to help someone else be more effective.

-This is the type of thing you're probably already doing in your mind, but creating a checklist or visual chart brings a level of proactive intentionality to it.
+This is the type of thing you're probably already doing in your mind, but creating a checklist or visual chart helps us be more intentional and proactive about it.
 Reviewing the org chart visually can help you come up with new ideas and identify things you might not otherwise have seen.
 To keep this in motion, I recommend creating a weekly repeating task or integrating it into your weekly review.